 Protein helps with growth and development, especially in children.
 It also helps kids feel full after eating, due in part, to its ability to tamp down gherlin (the hunger hormone).

-The fat content of yogurt varies from non-fat or fat free to full fat (whole milk based).
+The fat content of kid yogurt is the same as it is for adult varieties of yogurt.
+Generally, you’ll find non-fat or fat free to full fat (whole milk based) and options in between.

 Fat may also contribute to fullness after eating.
 This is due to the slowing effect it has on digestion.
 In other words, fat takes longer to digest (similar to fiber), keeping you fuller, longer.

 So, a full fat yogurt may be more filling and satisfying than a fat-free or low fat yogurt.

 Fat and protein in yogurt can work together to help your child feel full and satisfied, making him less likely to overeat.

 Some yogurts contain live cultures which can aid in establishing and maintaining a healthy gut.
 For more on gut health, listen to my podcast episode with dietitian Kate Scarlata.

 Live cultures are living organisms which change milk into yogurt during fermentation.
 Some yogurts are heat-treated after fermentation and most if not all of the live organisms are destroyed.